ToddGBenson/configFiles/README.md

 * Pineapple wp6.sh

 It also:
-* Starts and initialize the Metasploit database
+* Starts and initializes the Metasploit database
 * Runs apt-get update
 * Runs apt-get upgrade
 * Installs Gauntlt dependencies